esqin-kazimov/If-Elif-and-Else-Statement-Projects/README.md

 # If-Elif-and-Else-Statement-Projects

-The programming constructs that you used to solve the exercises in the previous chapter will continue to be useful as you tackle these problems.
+The programming constructs that you used to solve the projects in the previous chapter will continue to be useful as you tackle these problems.
 In addition, the exercises in this chapter will require you to use decision making constructs so that your programs can handle a variety of different situations that might arise.
 You should